wednesday-solutions/ecs-signoz/README.md

 ---

+### Configuring a config file with custom prefix

+You can also mention the name of a custom config file of the form signoz-ecs-config-**suffix**, you can mention the suffix by defining an environment variable **"$environmentName"** and then the scripts will use the custom config file. you revise a wordy sentence in an effortless manner.

+---

 ### To deploy Signoz:

 #### If you want to deploy from scratch - to deploy your own vpc,clickhouse cluster and fargate cluster